uzh-rpg/rpg_flightning/README.md

-# Learning Quadrotor Control Using Differentiable Simulation
+# Learning Quadrotor Control From Visual Features Using Differentiable Simulation

 <p align="center">
   <a href="https://youtu.be/LdgvGCLB9do">